tarantophilip/tarantophilip.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey there 👋 I'm Philip Taranto, a Lecturer (Assistant Professor) at [The University of Manchester](https://www.manchester.ac.uk/), co-leading the [Manchester Quantum Systems (ManQS)](https://theory.physics.manchester.ac.uk/groups/index.php/home/groups/manqs/) research group.
-I also serve as an editor for [Quantum](https://quantum-journal.org/) journal and a mentor for [Research Girl](https://www.researchgirl.org/).
+Hey there 👋 I'm Philip Taranto, a Lecturer (Assistant Professor) at [The University of Manchester](https://www.manchester.ac.uk/), co-leading the [Manchester Quantum Systems (ManQS)](https://theory.physics.manchester.ac.uk/groups/index.php/home/groups/manqs/) group.
+I've always been drawn to questions that sit at the edges of what we think we understand --- which is probably why I ended up in quantum physics!

-"Complexity" is a notion that permeates our lives through phenomena like weather patterns, social dynamics, and biochemical reactions.
-Understanding these systems presents a unique challenge: on the one hand, their complexity makes them inherently difficult to model; on the other, the ability to simulate them would clearly be a powerful resource --- imagine being at a casino and being able to perfectly predict a coin toss!
-While these examples stem from classical physics, many underlying principles extend to the quantum realm, albeit ultimately manifesting differently.
-My research investigates what defines quantum complexity and how it can be harnessed, tackling problems that range from the very foundations of information processing all the way to practical next-generation paradigms of computation and communication.
+"Complexity" is one of those ideas that shows up everywhere: in weather patterns, social dynamics, biochemical reactions.
+These systems are fascinating precisely because they're so hard to pin down —-- and yet, if you could model them perfectly, the payoff would be extraordinary.
+Imagine being able to predict a coin toss at a casino!
+While that's a classical example, the same spirit carries into the quantum world, albeit ultimately manifesting differently.
+My research explores what quantum complexity actually <em>means</em> and how it can be put to work —-- spanning everything from the foundations of information theory to practical paradigms for next-generation quantum computation and communication.

+Right now I'm lucky enough to be co-leading a [UK-Japan quantum technologies](https://www.ukri.org/opportunity/japan-uk-joint-call-for-quantum-technologies-for-innovation/) project on "Distributed and Secure Quantum Computation" and collaborating with Kyushu University (Japan) through a [Royal Society International Collaboration Award](https://royalsociety.org/grants/international-collaboration-awards-ispf/).

+Outside of research, I serve as an editor for [Quantum](https://quantum-journal.org/) journal and mentor budding young scientists through [Research Girl](https://www.researchgirl.org/) --- two things I find genuinely rewarding!

 I was a JSPS Postdoctoral Fellow at the University of Tokyo, Japan (2022-2025) and before that I obtained a PhD in physics at the University of Vienna, Austria (2019-2022).
 I'm originally from Melbourne, Australia.